SillyFreak/typst-alexandria/src/lib.typ

 /// #show: alexandria(prefix: "x-", read: path => read(path))
 /// ```
 ///
-/// - prefix (string): a prefix that identifies labels referring to Alexandria bibliographies.
-///   Bibliography entries will automatically get that prefix prepended.
-/// - read (function): pass ```typc path => read(path)``` into this parameter so that Alexandria can
-///   read your bibliography files.
 ///
 /// -> function
 #let alexandria(
+  /// a prefix that identifies labels referring to Alexandria bibliographies.
+Bibliography entries
+  /// will automatically get that prefix prepended.
+  /// -> string
   prefix: none,
+  /// pass ```typc path => read(path)``` into this parameter so that Alexandria can read your
+  /// bibliography files.
+  /// -> function
   read: none,
 ) = body => {
   import "state.typ": *